 Sure, we can chalk my “failure” up to a lack of willpower.
 And maybe that’s all there is to it: I simply wasn’t strong enough to resist my favorite treats for an entire month.
 Trust me, I wouldn’t lose sleep over that conclusion.
 But what’s more interesting to me is what happened in the month that followed my clean eating experiment.

-That night, once everyone had gone home, I silently panicked.
-If diets didn’t work for me, and “eating moderately” was even worse, how was I supposed to happily lead a healthy lifestyle?
+That night, after everyone had gone home, I silently panicked.
+If diets didn’t work for me, and “eating everything in moderation” produced even worse results, how was I supposed to happily lead a healthy lifestyle?

 It occurred to me, then, the plain truth about my predicament.
 I was caught in a vicious cycle—the same one that manifested as an eating disorder in high school and then as a constant pattern of yo-yo dieting throughout college.
 As was par for the course, the cycle would begin again the next day: I would cut out the “bad” stuff for a week or so, feel confident enough to adopt the 80/20 approach, and then blow it by binging on junk food as soon as the opportunity presented itself.
 Rinse and repeat, repeat, repeat.

 Knowing full well that I was on the verge of sliding down a treacherous slope brought on by my deep-rooted food anxiety, I vowed to try something completely different.
 Instead of restricting my calorie intake to make up for my indulgent day, I’d just let it be.
 I would put aside everything I’d ever read or heard about what it means to “eat right,” and simply listen to my body—what it craved, how it felt, what it needed, etc. No more labeling foods as “good” or “bad.”
 No more turning down dessert on principle, or using exercise as punishment.
 No more prescribing to gluten-free, dairy-free, or sugar-free fad diets.
 No more rules whatsoever.
 None of them had ever worked for me, anyway.